School Dress Code

 We expect our students to wear their uniform with pride and look smart at all times.
 Please ensure that it is fully labelled as soon as you buy it – we end up with a lot of lost property and would love to be able to return it.

 Items marked * are available embroidered with the school logo and may be ordered from School Trends, Maisies or Tesco.
 Once you get on to their website, type in our school to start the ordering process.
 Alternatively, you can buy unbranded items from any supermarket with a school section or an alternative supplier.
+Also, keep in mind that we have a huge amount of pre-loved uniforms in our Admin area - you are warmly encouraged to help yourself to this at any time free of charge.

-Modifications to the school uniform are always considered for various reasons - these might include black jogging bottoms, top of differing materials and braces with trousers or skirts.
+Modifications to the school uniform are always considered for various reasons - these might include black jogging bottoms, tops of differing materials and braces with trousers or skirts.
 Religious and cultural items of clothing or jewellery are welcomed.

 Autumn / Winter